ocaml/ocaml.org/data/tutorials/language/0it_03_lists.md

 ```

 For long lists, this may overflow the stack (be too large for the computer to
 handle).
-The solution is to write our function with an accumulating argument,
+The solution is to write our function with an accumulating parameter,
 like this:

 ```ocaml